animal-tree/BrokenWisdomsExtendedEditions/7-Ongoing.md

 Hi Sam —

-I’m not sure which review you’re referring to: the one you skipped in Fall 2022, the unsuccessful one in Spring 2023, or the make-up review that you didn’t schedule.
-The requirement for reviews is documented in the CS PhD Student Handbook.
+I’m not sure which review you’re referring to: the one you skipped in Fall 2022, the unsuccessful one in Spring 2023, or the make-up review that you didn’t schedule.<sup>$^\text{\color{purple}[1.]}$</sup>  The requirement for reviews is documented in the CS PhD Student Handbook.
 Deadlines for reviews are communicated to all PhD students and advisors via email every year.

 — Michael

+#

+<sup>$\text{\color{purple}[1.]:}$ In all cases, the answer was `"no."` I should’ve replied: <code>"The one that I was excused from, the one that I attended with a brand new <i>interim</i> committee, or the one that was post-hoc both with respect to advisor-desertion and requirement?”</code> Unlike what Michael's reply makes it sound like, his termination email didn't attribute my termination to any of these things, but rather to my research, e.g., the extremely-false reason given in the termination email was: "the plan you outline is neither consistent with what you originally proposed for the PhD nor a viable path to completion of the degree."
+Meanwhile, my advisor and PI both said my plan was completed successfully and I was ready to defend that month.
+Whereas, they were all wrong: I needed more time to write a good thesis.</sup>

 ### Email: 02/09/2024